Here you can find out about our fees, plus loans and other financial support that might be available to you.

 Take an optional pre-entrance exam and you could be eligible for £5,000 per year of your studies.

 Physics and Astronomy offers a scholarship scheme accessible via a competitive scholarship exam taken at our pre-Christmas Visit Days.
-The top five candidates in this exam will be offered a scholarship consisting of £5,000 upon registration for the first year and £5,000 per year for subsequent years subject to continuing first-class performance up to a total value of £20,000.
+The top five candidates in this exam will be offered a scholarship.
+This consists of £5,000 upon registration for the first year and £5,000 per year for subsequent years subject to continuing first-class performance up to a total value of £20,000.

-The deadline to apply for the scholarship exam for 2018 entry has now passed.
+The deadline to apply for the scholarship exam for 2019 entry is Friday 23 November 2018.

 Successful applicants will receive an unconditional offer on their chosen Physics and Astronomy course.